ellipsis-drive/python-package/docs/path/index.md

 - token (string)

 **Optional arguments**
+- properties (any json serializable object)
 - parentId (uuid)
-- metadata (object), object with properties, attribution and description
+- metadata (dictionary with properties attribution and description as string and properties as any json serializable object)
-- publicAccess (object)

 ## delete